vishen/go-chromecast/README.md

-  help        Help about any command httpserver  Start the HTTP server load        Load and play media on the chromecast ls          List devices mute        Mute the chromecast next        Play the next available media
+  help        Help about any command httpserver  Start the HTTP server load        Load and play media on the chromecast load-app    Load and play content on a chromecast app ls          List devices mute        Mute the chromecast next        Play the next available media